 So which kind of pedal to choose?

-- If you have a tube amp, and just want distortion purely from overdriving the tubes, then a booster makes sense.
+- If you have a tube amp and just want distortion purely from overdriving the tubes, then a booster makes sense.
 There are several kinds of boosters.
 Some boost only a certain frequency range, like a Fat boost that boosts the lower frequencies.
 I personally prefer a clean, transparent boost that has a flat frequency response so that the distortion that occurs is my amp’s tone.
-I typically use a booster in conjunction with my amp set just at the edge of breakup, so when I switch it on, not only will I get a volume boost, I’ll overdrive the pre-amp tubes; and depending upon how much gain I throw at the amp, I’ll get the power tubes working as well.
+I typically use a booster in conjunction with my amp set just at the edge of breakup, so when I switch it on, not only will I get a volume boost, I’ll overdrive the pre-amp tubes; and depending on how much gain I throw at the amp, I’ll get the power tubes working as well.
+Here’s a trick to try: If you have an effects loop, place the booster as the last pedal in your effects loop.
+When switched on, it will boost the gain going into your power tubes to saturate them.
+You don’t get a huge volume boost, especially if the power tubes are close to saturation, but you do get a bit of a kick.
+I learned that from Gene Baker, who does that in his rig.

 - If you want to add a bit of color and overdrive your amp, then a soft-clipping pedal like a Tube Screamer works quite well.
-Tube Screamer-type pedals typically give you a midrange boost that results in a much warmer and smoother distortion.
+Tube Screamer-type pedals typically give you a mid-range boost that results in a much warmer and smoother distortion.
 Many also add sustain and a bit of compression to simulate power tube saturation at any volume.
-My Tone Freak Effects Abunai 2 is exceptional in this department, as is my Geek Driver (though the colorizing that this offers is completely different, but cool).
-Then there are others, like the Kasha Overdrive that add different EQ voicings as well as gain (you owe it to yourself to check that pedal out).
+My Tone Freak Effects Abunai 2 is exceptional in this department.
+Then there are others, like the EHX Soul Food that add a bit color but interact well with the front-end of an amp.
 But that said, there are some like my beloved Timmy Overdrive that are transparent.
-They’ll give you the gain and boost, but will not color your sound.
+They’ll give you the gain and boost but will not color your sound (Note: that you’ll still have to set up the pedal’s EQ).
+I will add though, that in general, an overdrive pedal sounds and performs best when the amp is already clipping a bit.
+The mixture of the two creates a more complex signal that is quite pleasing to the ears.

 Again, there are no hard and fast rules.
 You have to play a lot of them to find your sweet spot.
 But that’s half the fun of it!